 Now Reading

-It isn’t the first time SNL has dipped their toe into faith.
-While the show usually tip toes around religion cautiously, it has taken a few occasions to come after church.
+And while the show usually tip-toes around religion cautiously, it has taken a few occasions to come after church.
 Sometimes, these depictions have veered into the prickly or even offensive.
 But often, SNL takes a more loving approach, riffing church culture without coming after actual beliefs.
 Here are a few of their best church-centric skits.

 Zoom Church